 RoHS (Restriction of Hazardous Substances) restricts the use of hazardous materials, particularly found in electrical and electronic components.

-The RoHS directive, under the name of Directive 2002/95/EC, is instigated by the European Union in 2002.
-As per the initial of Directive 2002/95/EC, the six hazardous substances are prohibited for its use in electrical and electronic products.
-So far, there have been two upgradations to the RoHS directive, including RoHS 2 and RoHS 3.
-The RoHS 2 or the Directive 2011/65/EU was published in 2011, while the Directive (EU) 2015/863 was published in 2015.
-Under the Directive (EU) 2015/863 four different elements were added in the previous list of the restricted elements.
+This directive was instigated by the European Union in 2002.
+As per the initial of Directive 2002/95/EC, the six hazardous substances were prohibited for their use in electrical and electronic products.
+So far, there have been two upgrades to the RoHS directive, including RoHS 2 and RoHS 3.
+The RoHS 2 or Directive 2011/65/EU was published in 2011, while the Directive (EU) 2015/863 was published in 2015.
+Under Directive (EU) 2015/863 four different elements were added to the previous list of restricted elements.

-Restriction of Hazardous Substances (RoHS) 3 directive prohibits the use of 10 hazardous elements in the electronic and electrical products.
-Additionally, the substances and chemicals used during the PCB manufacturing and PCB assembly should not contain these ten elements in the form of impurity.
+Restriction of Hazardous Substances (RoHS) 3 directive prohibits the use of 10 hazardous elements in electronic and electrical products.
+Additionally, the substances and chemicals used during PCB manufacturing and PCB assembly should not contain these ten elements in the form of impurities.
 The permissible quantity in the form of impurity is determined in RoHS directives.
-For instance, the permissible quantity of Cadmium is restricted to 100 parts per million (0.01%) in the form of impurity.
+For instance, the permissible quantity of cadmium is restricted to 100 parts per million (0.01%) in the form of impurity.
 These directives are specifically directed towards Lead and poly-brominates, and sometimes they are referred to as the lead-free directive.